TechWorksHub/best-practice-guide/cookbook.rst

 1. **Randomly** split the dataset into 3 partitions.
 The proportions of these are up to you, but a sensible split usually looks something like 80%-10%-10% or 60%-20%-20%, (train-validate-test, respectively)*.
-2. While (you’re not yet happy with the performance or you think you can still make improvements):
+2. Repeat until performance is sufficient:

   a.
 Train the model on the train set.

   b.
 Evaluate on the validation set.

   c.
-Make any changes you like to the model.
+Make any changes to the model.

 3. Evaluate your best performing model(s) on the test set.